raelize/TAoFI-Analyzer/pages/manual.md

 # Manual

+---

 This is the manual the Raelize TAoFI-Analyzer.

 ## Graph

+---

-The graph is created from the data read from the database with FI experiments.
+The graph tab is created from the data read from the database with FI experiments.

 You can filter the database before it's fed into the graph engine by extending the query at the top.